 Adjusted EBITDA is forecast in the $585-$615 million band.
 Management envisions adjusted earnings per share of $3-$3.30 for the current fiscal year.

 How Have Estimates Been Moving Since Then?

-At this time, Energizer has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Energizer has an average Growth Score of C, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.